grafana/k6-docs/src/data/markdown/docs/03 cloud/07 Cloud reference/800 Cloud REST API.md

 Welcome to the k6 Cloud REST API docs!

-The k6 Cloud API gives you programmatic access to the same set of features used to power the service at [app.k6.io](https://app.k6.io).
 The things you can do with the Cloud API include:
 - View data about organizations
 - Start tests